 For those of you who love to indulge on Halloween candy, I’ve got a treat for you.

-However, instead of creating a candy-centric dessert, I’ve gone the Halloween drink route because y’all know I love to infuse all the spirits and wondered how candy corn would fare in vodka.
+However, instead of creating a candy-centric dessert, I’ve gone the Halloween drink route because y’all know I love to infuse spirits and wondered how candy corn would fare in vodka.
+(Spoiler alert: Caramel Apple Martini with Salted Caramel-Infused Vodka, Toasted Pecan Old Fashioned and Smores Martinis are all a brilliant idea, too.)

 Turns out, it fares wonderfully (if not a little strongly) and creates a delightful ORANGE infused spirit.